Iowa’s House speaker said he can’t make lawmakers wear masks — but he did enforce a ban on jeans

 In states like Pennsylvania and Ohio, some of the most conservative lawmakers have regularly flouted mask rules that have been in place for months.
 Outbreaks have emerged in the legislatures of Missouri, Mississippi and Arkansas, all of which did not require face coverings at the time.

 In the U.S. Capitol, at least three Democratic lawmakers announced they had tested positive for the coronavirus after taking shelter with their maskless GOP colleagues during the Jan.
 6 riot.
-Another two have since proposed a bill that would penalize members of Congress with a $1,000 fine if they insist on leaving their faces exposed inside the Capitol.
+Two others have since proposed a bill that would penalize members of Congress with a $1,000 fine if they insist on leaving their faces exposed inside the Capitol.

 Iowa has also seen masks come to symbolize a partisan divide.
 After refusing to require them for months, Iowa Gov. Kim Reynolds (R) abruptly shifted course in November, reportedly buckling to pressure from health and business officials.
-More than 321,000 infections have been reported across the state, according to data tracked by The Post, and at least 4,975 have died.
+More than 321,000 infections have been reported across the state, according to data tracked by The Post, and at least 4,975 people have died.

 Yet vocal opposition from a small but loud group of Iowans remains.
 On Jan.
 11, the first day of the new legislative session last month, a crowd of mostly maskless protesters packed into the statehouse rotunda to protest Iowa’s coronavirus restrictions.

 The following week, Republicans voted down Democrats’ attempted edit to the chamber rules, which would have required all legislators and visitors to cover their faces inside.
-(Rules banning “jeans of any color” from the House floor have, however, been in place for at least the last year, according to the Register.)
+(Rules banning “jeans of any color” from the House floor have, however, been in place for at least the past year, according to the Register.)

 At his virtual news conference on Jan.
 21, Grassley said he did not see how he could enforce a mask policy without calling in law enforcement — a move he did not want to make.